ginolzh/ginolzh.github.io/_pages/about.md

 Education
 ======
-* Ph.D. in Computer Science, Concordia University, thesis defended in 2022
+* Ph.D. in Computer Science, Concordia University, 2022
 * M.A.Sc. in Software Engineering, Concordia University, 2019
 * B.Eng. in Software Engineering, Harbin Institute of Technology, 2017